takuti/takuti.me/_content/en/note/pedagogy.md

 date: 2026-04-01
 lang: en
 title: Toward Inclusive Education
-draft: true
+lastmod: '2026-03-25'
 ---

 There are many educational practices out there.

 Recognizing the complexity, communities proposed a methodology called [Design-Based Research](https://edtechbooks.org/education_research/design_based_research) (DBR).
-In contrast to traditional studies conducted in controlled laboratory settings, DBR contextualizes academic research by placing researchers alongside subjects as collaborators.
+In contrast to traditional studies conducted in controlled laboratory settings, DBR contextualizes academic research by placing researchers alongside students and teachers as collaborators.
 Through an iterative design and feedback process in the field, DBR aims to yield authentic and useful knowledge in classroom practices.

 As such, education scholars are working hard to streamline best practices, make tactics actionable, and keep things up-to-date.
 And, especially in the Global North, teachers are very much aware of what is desired in theory.